O Maidens in Your Savage Season: Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on November 30, 2018.
 The series was animated by Lay-duce and directed by Masahiro Andō and Takurō Tsukada, with Mari Okada handling series composition, and Kaori Ishii designing the characters.
 Moe Hyūga composed the music.
 The series aired from July 5 to September 20, 2019, on the Animeism programming block on MBS, TBS, and BS-TBS, as well as AT-X. CHiCO with Honeyworks performed the series' opening theme song "Otome-domo yo" (乙女どもよ), while Momo Asakura performed the series' ending theme song "Yume Cinderella" (ユメシンデレラ).
 Sentai Filmworks has licensed the series worldwide excluding Asia, Germany, France, and Australia.
 In Southeast Asia and South Asia, Muse Communication holds the show's rights.

-Episode list
+Episodes

 Drama

 A live-action television series adaptation was announced on July 9, 2020.
 On July 30, 2020, the main cast list and the production crew was announced, as well as that the series would be premiered on MBS and TBS on September 8, 2020.